 The Art of Practicing Institute’s annual summer program, Mindfulness, Confidence & Performance, takes place at Edinboro University, in Erie Pennsylvania.
-It offers instruction in mindfulness techniques, discussion groups, and music workshops, with founding teacher Madeline Bruser and senior teachers of the Institute, culminating in a final concert.
-The program has attracted musicians from across the US, Canada, Iceland, and Israel, including current students and graduates of the Juilliard School, Manhattan School of Music, Yale University, and the San Francisco Conservatory.
+It offers instruction in mindfulness techniques, discussion groups, and master classes, with founding teacher Madeline Bruser and senior teachers of the Institute, culminating in a final concert.
+The program has attracted musicians from across the US, Canada, Iceland, Kosovo, Kenya, the Netherlands, Italy, and Israel, including current students and graduates of the Juilliard School, Manhattan School of Music, Yale University, and the San Francisco Conservatory.

 To musicians who want more confidence in performance: